-A FEIA has not been carried out due to fact that once adopted, the Council is obliged to comply with the Welsh Government's rules in applying the Scheme.
+11.1 A FEIA has not been carried out on the Welsh Government's Retail, Hospitality and Leisure Rate Relief scheme for 2024-25 due to fact that once adopted, the Council is obliged to comply with the Welsh Government's rules in applying the Scheme.
 These are detailed in Appendix 1.

-The proposed local Scheme uses the same basic rules as the Welsh Government scheme and provides additional relief for the businesses that are currently trading and extends relief to those businesses that take up occupation of empty retail units.

-An FEIA has been completed for this local scheme which is summarised below under our legislative responsibilities under:

-- The Equality Act (2010), including the Socio-economic Duty - The Wellbeing of Future Generations (Wales) Act (2015) - The Welsh Language (Wales) Measure (2011)

-The introduction of Newport City Centre Rate Relief Scheme is a positive step and one which benefit the businesses in the city and the wider city as a whole.

-Stakeholders - the main beneficiaries of the scheme will be the businesses in the city centre and due to the truncated time scale there has not been an opportunity to engage in formal stakeholder consultation.

-This initiative has been proposed in response to communication over the years from stakeholders that highlights the bar that high city centre rates are to businesses operating in that area.

-All city centre businesses that operate in the retail, hospitality and leisure sectors are expected to benefit if they meet the requirements of the scheme.

-There are no impacts on the majority of protected categories protected in the Equality Act 2010 and it is anticipated that the scheme will be beneficial to the following group:
+- 11.2 A Fairness and equality impact assessment has been carried out in relation to the Newport City Centre Scheme and considers our legislative responsibilities under: - The Equality Act (2010), including the Socio-economic Duty - The Wellbeing of Future Generations (Wales) Act (2015) - The Welsh Language (Wales) Measure (2011) - 11.3 The extension of the Newport City Centre Rate Relief Scheme is a positive step and one which benefit the businesses in the city and the wider city as a whole. - 11.4 Stakeholders the main beneficiaries of the scheme will be the businesses in the city centre and due to the truncated time scale there has not been an opportunity to engage in formal stakeholder consultation. - 11.5 This initiative has been proposed in response to communication over the years from stakeholders that highlights the bar that high city centre rates are to businesses operating in that area. - 11.6 All city centre businesses that operate in the retail, hospitality and leisure sectors are expected to benefit if they meet the requirements of the scheme. - 11.7 There are no impacts on the majority of protected categories protected in the Equality Act 2010 and it is anticipated that the scheme will be beneficial to the following group:

-Aged - there will be benefits to the elderly in helping to sustain the city centre business as the city centre is more accessible to those reliant on public transport as opposed to out of town areas that can be difficult to reach.
+Aged - there will be benefits to the elderly in helping to sustain the city centre business as the city centre is more accessible to those reliant on public transport as opposed to out-of-town areas that can be difficult to reach.